 Between their attacks on Japan, the B-29 bombers flew many raids against targets on Okinawa, and by the end of March 1945 there were almost no operational Japanese aircraft in the Ryukyu islands group.
 Naha City and its port had been completely destroyed, as had Shuri.

 On 14 March Vice Admiral Marc A. Mitscher’s TF58 departed from Ulithi atoll where, on 11 March, the fleet carrier Randolph had been severely damaged by a kamikaze aeroplane.
-Rear Admiral Joseph J. Clark’s TG58.1 comprised the fleet carriers Hornet, Wasp and Bennington, light carriers Belleau Wood and San Jacinto, battleships Massachusetts and Indiana, heavy cruisers Baltimore and Pittsburgh, light cruisers Vincennes, Miami, Vicksburg and San Juan, and 15 destroyers of Destroyer Squadrons 25 and 61 (John Rodgers, Harrison, McKee and Murray of Destroyer Division 49, Sigsbee, Ringgold, Schroeder and Dashiell of Destroyer Division 50, De Haven, Mansfield, Lyman K. Swenson and Collett of Destroyer Division 121, and Maddox, Blue, Brush, Taussig and Samuel N. Moore of Destroyer Division 122.
-Rear Admiral Ralph E. Davison’s TG58.2 comprised the fleet carriers Enterprise and Franklin, light cruiser Santa Fe, and 10 destroyers of Destroyer Division 52 (Twining, Hunt, Wedderburn, English and Waldron, Stephen Potter, The Sullivans and Tingey of Destroyer Division 103, and Marshall and Hickox of Destroyer Division 104; Rear Admiral Frederick C. Sherman’s TG58.3 comprised the fleet carriers Essex, Bunker Hill and Hancock, light carriers Cabot and Bataan, battleships Washington, North Carolina and South Dakota, heavy cruiser Indianapolis, light cruisers Pasadena, Springfield, Astoria and Wilkes-Barre, and 17 destroyers of Destroyer Squadrons 48 and 62 (Erben, Walker, Hale and Stembel of Destroyer Division 95, Black, Bullard, Kidd and Chauncey of Destroyer Division 94, Ault, English, Charles S. Sperry, Waldron and Haynsworth of Destroyer Division 123, and Wallace L. Lind, John W. Weeks, Hank and Borie of Destroyer Division 124; and Rear Admiral Arthur W. Radford’s TG58.4 comprised the fleet carriers Yorktown and Intrepid, light carriers Langley and Independence, battleships Wisconsin, Missouri and New Jersey, super-heavy cruisers Alaska and Guam, light cruisers St Louis, Flint, Oakland and San Diego, and 21 destroyers of Destroyer Squadrons 47, 53, 54 and 62 (McCord, Trathen, Hazelwood and Heermann of Destroyer Division 93, Haggard, Franks and Hailey of Destroyer Division 94, Cushing, Colahan, Uhlmann and Benham of Destroyer Division 105, Twining of Destroyer Division 106, Remey, Norman Scott, Mertz, Melvin and McGowan of Destroyer Division 107, McNair, and McDermut, Monssen and Wadleigh of Destroyer Division 108.
+Rear Admiral Joseph J. Clark’s TG58.1 comprised the fleet carriers Hornet, Wasp and Bennington, the light carriers Belleau Wood and San Jacinto, the battleships Massachusetts and Indiana, the heavy cruisers Baltimore and Pittsburgh, the light cruisers Vincennes, Miami, Vicksburg and San Juan, and the 15 destroyers of Destroyer Squadrons 25 and 61 (John Rodgers, Harrison, McKee and Murray of Destroyer Division 49, Sigsbee, Ringgold, Schroeder and Dashiell of Destroyer Division 50, De Haven, Mansfield, Lyman K. Swenson and Collett of Destroyer Division 121, and Maddox, Blue, Brush, Taussig and Samuel N. Moore of Destroyer Division 122.
+Rear Admiral Ralph E. Davison’s TG58.2 comprised the fleet carriers Enterprise and Franklin, the light cruiser Santa Fe, and 10 destroyers of Destroyer Division 52 (Twining, Hunt, Wedderburn, English and Waldron, Stephen Potter, The Sullivans and Tingey of Destroyer Division 103, and Marshall and Hickox of Destroyer Division 104; Rear Admiral Frederick C. Sherman’s TG58.3 comprised the fleet carriers Essex, Bunker Hill and Hancock, the light carriers Cabot and Bataan, the battleships Washington, North Carolina and South Dakota, the heavy cruiser Indianapolis, the light cruisers Pasadena, Springfield, Astoria and Wilkes-Barre, and 17 destroyers of Destroyer Squadrons 48 and 62 (Erben, Walker, Hale and Stembel of Destroyer Division 95, Black, Bullard, Kidd and Chauncey of Destroyer Division 94, Ault, English, Charles S. Sperry, Waldron and Haynsworth of Destroyer Division 123, and Wallace L. Lind, John W. Weeks, Hank and Borie of Destroyer Division 124; and Rear Admiral Arthur W. Radford’s TG58.4 comprised the fleet carriers Yorktown and Intrepid, the light carriers Langley and Independence, the battleships Wisconsin, Missouri and New Jersey, the super-heavy cruisers Alaska and Guam, the light cruisers St Louis, Flint, Oakland and San Diego, and the 21 destroyers of Destroyer Squadrons 47, 53, 54 and 62 (McCord, Trathen, Hazelwood and Heermann of Destroyer Division 93, Haggard, Franks and Hailey of Destroyer Division 94, Cushing, Colahan, Uhlmann and Benham of Destroyer Division 105, Twining of Destroyer Division 106, Remey, Norman Scott, Mertz, Melvin and McGowan of Destroyer Division 107, McNair, and McDermut, Monssen and Wadleigh of Destroyer Division 108.

 After refuelling on 16 March, the US carriers launched a heavy attack early on 18 March against targets on Kyushu, concentrating their efforts mainly on airfields but also sinking six ships and damaging another three.
 The US aircrews met few Japanese aircraft in the air or on the ground, although reconnaissance aircraft discovered a concentration of warships, including the super-battleship Yamato, in the Inland Sea.
 The Japanese had detected the incoming US attackers and had therefore dispersed their aircraft or had them in the air.